zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/working-with.md

 - Please, check with the PS Operations Team by tagging the group `@ps-scheduling` for the latest lead time details in the [professional services slack channel](#slack) if you need a more accurate estimate.
 - The PS Operations team does review projects that are SFDC Stage 5.
 As we strive to start the projects within days of the SFDC Stage of closed/won.

-#### Custom services SOW creation and approval

-When scoping custom SOWs, the Professional Services Engagement Manager partners with the SA/CSM/SAE to create a custom engagement that will help meet the customer's needs, and push the SOW through the appropriate approval process.
-All Custom SOW's will require approval from PS Leadership.

-##### Estimate creation

-- The account team (SAE/ISR/SA/CSM) can initiate the process by creating a new scoping issue via the [Services Calculator](https://services-calculator.gitlab.io/).
-Through this process they will be asked some high-level questions, and a SSOT table will arrive in the issue to drive the scoping process.
-The SA/CSM should work with the Customer initially to complete this as well as they can.
-The Professional Services Engagement Manager will then create an Estimate based upon the inputs provided, and provide a link for review.

-##### SOW creation

-- Once the Estimate has been reviewed by the account team and Customer, any feedback received, and refinement made, we can then move to generating the SOW.
-As part of the scoping issue, the Engagement Manager will need to understand whether there is an MSA in place, or standard terms are to be used.
-- We prefer customers to mark up our agreement and SOW document if they request changes.
-If they require the use of their own services terms or SOW, please contact the PS team.

 ##### SOW Proposal Approval Board